tammet/nlpsolver/README.md

         -nokb      : do not use a shared memory knowledge base (NOT implemented yet)
         -printlevel N : use N>10 to see more of the search process of the prover (10 is default, try 12)

+Concerning the -cache key above: the cache file is the sqlite database nlpcache.db created automatically.
+In order to clear the cache, simply delete the file nlpcache.db.

 Testing
 --------